Financial-Times/origami/apps/website/_posts/2022-03-30-newsletter.md

 - [useragent_parser](https://github.com/Financial-Times/useragent_parser): now detects iOS >=11 in-app webview, this project is used by [polyfill.io](https://polyfill.io/).
 - [polyfill-library](https://github.com/Financial-Times/polyfill-library): [gets a number of fixes](https://github.com/Financial-Times/polyfill-library/releases/tag/v3.111.0)
 - [o-table](https://registry.origami.ft.com/components/o-table): has received a fix which ensures table rows are displayed correctly when a filter is applied more than once.
-- node-health-check
 - [o-typography](https://registry.origami.ft.com/components/o-typography): external links no longer display an icon.
 During the Origami accessibility audit we discovered some people think the icon indicates the link will open in a new window, when in-fact we mean it to indicate an external link.
 The [Government Digital Services (GDS) team came to the same conclusion in their user testing](https://designnotes.blog.gov.uk/2016/11/28/removing-the-external-link-icon-from-gov-uk/).
-After discussing with the broader design team we followed GDS footsteps and removed the icon entirely from external links.
+After discussing with the broader design team we followed GDS and removed the icon entirely from external links.
 - [o-buttons](https://origami.ft.com/storybook/?path=/story/components-o-buttons--ghost-button): has a new button type, the ghost button 👻 It's useful when many buttons are used together, for example rows in a table with repeated action buttons.
 We've also added pagination and button group Storybook stories.
 The pagination [Storybook demo](https://origami.ft.com/storybook/?path=/story/components-o-buttons--pagination) is interactive, much more helpful than our [current pagination demo](https://registry.origami.ft.com/components/o-buttons@7.5.0#demo-pagination-layout).
 - [o-visual-effects](https://registry.origami.ft.com/components/o-visual-effects): gets new CSS Custom Properties so Origami Build Service users may match shadow styles e.g. `--o-visual-effects-shadow-high`
 - [origami-vscode-extension-pack](https://github.com/Financial-Times/origami-vscode-extension-pack): Is an extension pack for VSCode to make working with Origami components a smoother experience.
 It now includes Prettier.